 “I’m so stressed!”
 If I had a dollar for every time I heard that, I would never work another day in my life.
 Seriously speaking, stress is inescapable.
 How you react to it, though, is everything.
 Make up your mind that you will choose your responses.

 I lost my father a month before my final exams.
 These were final exams that would determine whether I graduated or not.
-It was a most stressful time to say the least.
+It was the most stressful time, to say the least.